weeshree/ProtobowlBot/README.md

 # ProtobowlBot
 A variety of protobowl bots, some using ML and some not.
+Part of Advanced NLP (6.864) course's final project.

 Dataset scraped from protobowl.com using Selenium and BeautifulSoup4.